c8ccdk/compare-map-storytelling-template-js/README.md

 # compare-map-storytelling-template-js

 ### Deprecated App
 This application is no longer in active development.
-New users should looking to use the side accordion layout should use the [Compare Maps Template](https://github.com/Esri/Compare-Maps-Template).
+New users looking to using a compare layout should use the [Compare Maps Template](https://github.com/Esri/Compare-Maps-Template).

 A storytelling template that compares up to three webmaps from ArcGIS Online.
 Users can sync maps by scale, location, or scale and location.